chasenunez/DEVO_validator/README.md

 ```
 ### 5. **How to Integrate Frictionless into the EnviDat Workflow**

-#### 5.1 **Step 1: Researchers Check Data Quality**

-* **Open Data Editor**: Researchers use the Open Data Editor to visually check their datasets.
-They can:

-  * View validation errors.
-  * Fix issues like missing values or incorrect data types.
-  * Download the validated dataset.

-#### 5.2 **Step 2: IT Staff Backend Validation**
+#### 5.1 **Step 2: IT Staff Backend Validation**

 * **Automated Validation**: Once the dataset is uploaded, IT staff can run a backend Python script using Frictionless to validate the data before it's stored in EnviDat.
+This could use one official EnviDat schema, or could be a collection of schema depending on the data type.

   * The script can be integrated into the EnviDat upload process.